 The most important thing you can do as a parent is to be present.
 Do you have a phone addiction problem?
 If so, consider what you can do to be more engaged in the life of your spouse and children.

-Also, have you talked to your children about their cell phone usage?
+Also, have you talked to your children about their smartphone usage?
 Are they showing symptoms similar to the ones that Kartchner says are epidemic among our youth today?

 Sit down with them and watch Kartchner’s presentation and talk through things with them.